tierneytim/Pico-USB-audio/README.md

 <a name="b"></a>
 ## The Circuit
 The Circuit is pretty simple, it is composed of A lowpass filter at bout 20 KHz and a decoupling capactitor to removed the DC offset.
-The Output voltage is 1.6V peak-peak. this can be made approximately 1.1V peak to peak in software if that is preferable.
+The Output voltage is 1.6V peak-peak.
+This can be made approximately 1.1V peak to peak in software if that is preferable.

 <p align="center">
  <img src="readme/circuit (2).png" width="600" />